Licensure Renewal

 When can I renew my license?

-Approximately 2–3 months out from the renewal deadline, the Illinois Department of Financial & Professional Regulation (IDFPR) will send out e-mail notices to all Illinois social workers when their online portal is open for social work license renewal.
+The Illinois Department of Financial & Professional Regulation (IDFPR) sends out e-mail notices to all Illinois social workers when their online portal is open for social work license renewal.
 If you have fulfilled all renewal requirements (including obtaining all 30 hours of continuing education) for your license, you may begin applying for renewal.
 Make sure you don't miss out on any alerts or news from the department by making sure your contact information is current and up to date with IDFPR—see instructions below for updating your information with the department.

 Where do I renew my license?